Azure/fleet/docs/troubleshooting/clusterResourcePlacementAvailable.md

 # How can I debug when my CRP ClusterResourcePlacementAvailable condition is set to false?
-The ClusterResourcePlacementAvailable condition is false when the cluster lacks the necessary resources or capabilities to accommodate new deployments or allocations.
+The ClusterResourcePlacementAvailable condition is false when some of the resources are not available yet.
+We will place some of the detailed failure in the `FailedResourcePlacement` array.
-> Note: In addition, it may be helpful to look into the logs for the apply work controller to get more information on why the resources are not available
+> Note: In addition, it may be helpful to look into the logs for the [apply work controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/work/apply_controller.go) to get more information on why the resources are not available
->

 ### Common scenarios:
 - When the CRP is unable to propagate resources to a selected cluster due the member cluster not having enough resource availability.
 - When the CRP is unable to propagate resource to a selected cluster due the deployment having a bad image name.